manovignesh46/chit_fund_app/DOCUMENTATION.md

 The dashboard provides a comprehensive overview of the financial status:

-- **Cash Inflow**: Total money received from loan repayments and chit fund contributions
+- **Remaining Loan Balances**: Total pending loan repayments expected to be collected
-- **Cash Outflow**: Total money disbursed for loans and chit fund auctions
+- **Chit Fund Outside Amount**: Amount still pending or over-disbursed from chit fund operations
-- **Profit**: Separate tracking for loan profit and chit fund profit
+- **Profit**: Separate tracking for loan profit and chit fund profit with hidden values by default
-- **Outside Amount**: Tracking when cash outflow exceeds inflow in chit funds
+- **Financial Charts**: Visualizations for cash flow, profit, and outside amount with selectable time periods (weekly, monthly, yearly)
-- **Recent Activities**: Latest member additions, auctions, loans, and repayments
+- **Recent Activities**: Latest member additions, auctions, loans, and repayments with detailed information and clickable links
-- **Upcoming Events**: Payment schedules and auction dates
+- **Upcoming Events**: Payment schedules and auction dates with due amounts and status indicators

-- **Financial Charts**: Visualizations for cash flow, profit, and outside amount
+### Dashboard Cards
+The dashboard displays actionable financial metrics through the following cards:

+1. **Remaining Loan Balances**: Shows the total amount of pending loan repayments that are expected to be collected, providing a clear view of outstanding receivables.

+2. **Chit Fund Outside Amount**: Displays the amount that is still pending or over-disbursed from chit fund operations, helping track financial exposure.

+3. **Total Profit**: Shows the combined profit from all operations, with a toggle option to hide/show the value for privacy.

+4. **Profit Breakdown** (visible when Total Profit is toggled on):
+   - **Loan Profit**: Profit from loan interest and document charges
+   - **Chit Fund Profit**: Profit from auction commissions

 ## Member Management